 The 2025 Investment Plan proposes increasing bus service and advancing early priorities in the Access for Everyone Plan, while preventing any cuts to transit services by funding TransLink operations through the end of 2027.

-The largest increase in bus service since 2018, including:
+The largest increase in bus service since 2018, beginning as early as September 2025, including:

-Increasing service on up to 50 bus routes to address overcrowding
+Increased service on 50 bus routes to address overcrowding

 40 new or improved routes to support transit-oriented communities, industrial areas, as well as neighbourhoods with limited or no transit services